cdapio/cdap/cdap-docs/developers-manual/source/pipelines/creating-pipelines.rst

 You can specify the engine being used for a batch pipeline, either "MapReduce" (``mapreduce``) or "Spark" (``spark``).

-You set this either by selecting your choice using the *Settings* tool of the CDAP Application Studio, or by setting the engine property in the configuration file for the pipeline::
+You set this either by selecting your choice using the *Settings* tool of the CDAP Studio, or by setting the engine property in the configuration file for the pipeline::

     "engine": "mapreduce",